 We invite you to reflect on this.

 Things happen “for a reason”

-No doubt you’ve been in this situation: a coworker, a neighbor, or a friend makes a comment to you about how lucky you are in life and how well things are going for you.
+No doubt you’ve been in this situation: a coworker, neighbor, or friend makes a comment about how lucky you are in life and how well things are going for you.

 You simply respond that instead of being “luck,” it’s actually your “daily efforts and will.”
-Because not everything happens without you knowing why, and the majority of the time it’s you who makes things happen thanks to your own dedication.
+Not everything happens without you knowing why.
+As a matter of fact, the majority of the time it’s you who makes things happen with your own dedication.

 Bad luck and good luck

 Is there such a thing as good or bad luck?
 Like everything in the world, there is a small percent that’s susceptible to the random or uncontrollable things that will always escape your will.